 - Your passport (you need to show it when you want to buy a ticket in the station, and again when you board the train)

 - Comfortable clothes to relax while staring out the window

-- Some easy-to-use personal hygiene items (there’s no shower, but a little wash basin is available in the toilet)
+- Some easy-to-use personal hygiene items (there’s generally no shower, but a little washing basin is available)